It seems natural to start by talking about memory, as writing is an aid to memory, and here I find myself deciding to start writing.

 - Social inequality, with its subproblems and manifestations:

 Economic and social inequality are, of course, intertwined.
 Most of the world has adopted capitalism, so pragmatically speaking I believe finding patches to capitalism that reduce inequality is an inherently interesting venue for seeking a solution to these issues.
-One such patch is the concept of charity.
-Charity has the advantage of being a common value across many world religions, while being a perfectly secular concept.
-So the Agora should also provide easy, rewarding ways of performing charitable acts.
-Think Effective Altruism for the totality of humanity’s problems that are modeled within the Agora.
+One such possible patch is the wider adoption into our discourse of the concept of altruism.
+Under a different name, “charity”, it is a common value across many world religions; as a principle it is perfectly compatible both with religious living and secularity.
+So the Agora should also provide easy, rewarding ways of performing charitable acts and supporting or becoming part of altruistic projects.
+Think Effective Altruism for the totality of humanity’s problems as they can be modeled with the help of an Agora.

 Some early proposals: Basic Income (not universal at first) could be set up via the Agora: people around the world sign up to participate in the program.
 Take you: if you consider yourself under-privileged (e.g. you live in a developing country and struggle to make ends meet; you are homeless in the developed world), a profile might be set up for you to receive donations.
 Take me: I consider myself over-privileged.
 I am a white male working for one of the biggest internet companies in the world.
 I would be willing to donate 1000 USD a month for one year for a trial of this program that gives 1000 USD montly to one person who is under-privileged, no strings attached.
 I can’t be the only one willing to do this.
 Also, virality can be built into the system: the person receiving the 1000 USD can (or has to?) forward 100 USD to some more under-privileged than them.